coding26fig/3rd-grade-math-quiz/README.md

-# 3rd Grade Math Quiz
+# 🧮3rd Grade Math Quiz🧮
 This project was created for my 2nd grader.
 She loves galaxy themes and the color purple.
 I wanted to create a quiz that any second grader would enjoy taking.
 I wanted this quiz to showcase my knowledge and what I've learned so far in my first 5 weeks of bootcamp.

 ## Table of Contents